About scabies

 Treat all family members with the lotion or cream at the same time, even if only one child is affected.

 It’s best to keep your child home from child care, kindergarten or school until they’ve finished 2 treatments.
-But ask the school or child care centre how long they’d prefer scabies-affected children to stay away, because this can vary from place to place.
+But ask the school or child care centre how long they’d prefer scabies-affected children to stay away.